-Boys in Trump hats mock Native American; school condemns students
+Students in Trump hats mock Native American; school apologizes

 “I heard them saying ‘build that wall, build that wall’.
 These are indigenous lands, we’re not supposed to have walls,” he said.
 “I wish I could see that energy of that young mass of young men, put that energy into making this country, really, really great, helping those that are hungry.”

+Phillips is a well-known Native American activist who was among those leading the Standing Rock protests in 2016-2017 against the construction of an oil pipeline in North Dakota.

-Phillips holds an annual ceremony at Arlington National Cemetery to honor Native American veterans, according to media reports.
+He holds an annual ceremony at Arlington National Cemetery to honor Native American veterans, according to media reports.

 Democratic U.S. Congresswoman Deb Haaland, a member of New Mexico’s Laguna Pueblo tribe, said on Twitter that Phillips had risked his life for his country, and that the students showed “blatant hate, disrespect, and intolerance”.